 A $30 million competition to land a privately funded rover on the moon

 In 2007 the Google Lunar XPRIZE invited scientists from around the world to compete in a unique challenge to land a privately-funded rover on the moon’s surface, drive 500 meters and send back pictures to earth.

 This is a 14.5 day mission to the place where mankind last set foot on the moon.
 We will test drive new technologies, leading the way for a future of prolonged space exploration.

-Independent of governments and political ambitions, offering the economical foundation to stay and push into new markets.
+Independent of governments and political ambitions, offering the economical foundation to stay conduct research and push into new markets.